mysteryx93/MediaPlayerUI.NET/README.md

 Gets or sets the playback pitch as a double, rising or lowering the pitch by given factor without altering speed.
 Default = 1.

+#### PositionRefreshMilliseconds

+Gets or sets the interval in milliseconds at which the position bar is updated.

 #### UseEffects

 Gets or sets whether to enable pitch-shifting effects.